 Code L. Deductions-portfolio (other).
-Generally, you should report these amounts on Schedule A (Form 1040), line 16.
+Generally, you should report these amounts on Schedule A (Form 1040 or 1040-SR), line 16.
 See the instructions for Schedule A, line 16, for details.
 These deductions are not taken into account in figuring your passive activity loss for the year.
 Do not enter them on Form 8582.

 Code M. Amounts paid for medical insurance.
 Any amounts paid during the tax year for insurance that constitutes medical care for you, your spouse, your dependents, and your children under age 27 who are not dependents.
-On Schedule 1 (Form 1040), line 29, you may be allowed to deduct such amounts, even if you do not itemize deductions.
-If you do itemize deductions, enter on line 1 of Schedule A (Form 1040) any amounts not deducted on Schedule 1 (Form 1040), line 29.
+On line 16 of Schedule 1 (Form 1040 or 1040-SR) you may be allowed to

 Code N. Educational assistance benefits.
-Deduct your educational assistance benefits on a separate line of Schedule E (Form 1040), line 28, up to the \$5,250 limitation.
+Deduct your educational assistance benefits on a separate line of Schedule E (Form 1040 or 1040-SR), line 28, up to the \$5,250 limitation.
 If your benefits exceed \$5,250, you may be able to use the excess amount on Form 8863 to figure the education credits.